 - COM 101 Theories of Rhetoric and Communication I (4) Prerequisite: COM 006.
 Examines the philosophy and importance of rhetoric as the art of discourse.
 Draws from classical and biblical sources.
 Covers the first two canons of classical rhetoric.
 Meets GE "Writing/Speech Intensive" requirement. - COM 102 Theories of Rhetoric and Communication II (4) Prerequisite: COM 101.
 Completes the study of rhetoric with the last three canons and reviews non-verbal studies as an extension of "delivery". - COM 103 Communication Criticism (4) Prerequisites: COM 006 and COM 098 or approved research methods course.
 A writing class that examines the theoretical knowledge of, and hones practical skill at discovering, interpreting and articulating the meaning, effectiveness, ethics and aesthetics of a broad variety of rhetorical artifacts, including speeches, literature, film and architecture.
 Meets GE "Writing/Speech Inside the Major" and "Integrating the Major Discipline" requirements. - COM 107 Focus on Film (1) Explores and conceptualizes a select dimension of the craft of filmmaking, including expressive properties and codes of cinema in mainstream and alternative traditions of film.
 Students are encouraged to learn how films work, what techniques filmmakers use to achieve desired effects, and how to "read" film.
-May be repeated up to 4 times for 4 units as topics vary. - COM 110 Interpersonal Communication (4) Examines theory and practice of oneon-one communication within casual, professional, familial, and intimate relationships.
-Attention given to social role, relational development, communicator responsibility, verbal and nonverbal messages, and interpersonal conflict management. - COM 115 Advanced Public Speaking (4) Prerequisite: COM 015.
+May be repeated up to 4 times for 4 units as topics vary. - COM 110 Interpersonal Communication (4) Examines theory and practice of communication among friends, couples, and family members.
+Attention given to how our verbal and nonverbal communication shapes and reflects identity, as well as helps pr hinders our relationships.
+This course also examines ways to improve our interpersonal conflict management. - COM 115 Advanced Public Speaking (4) Prerequisite: COM 015.
 An intensive study of the theory, preparation, delivery, and criticism of public speaking.
 The course includes public speaking opportunities both inside and outside the classroom. - COM 125 Media and Society (4) Prerequisite: COM 098 or approved research methods course.
-Examination of the social and cultural impact of mass media (print, radio, television, film, new technologies), especially upon politics, public discourse, education, and religion.
-Meets GE "Research" requirement. - COM 127 Group Communication and Leadership (4) Theory and practice of communication in a variety of small-group contexts.
+Examination of the social and cultural impact of mass media (print, radio, television, film, new technologies), especially upon politics, public discourse, education, and religion. - COM 127 Group Communication and Leadership (4) Theory and practice of communication in a variety of small-group contexts.
 Attention given to roles, conformity, decision-making, leadership, and group climate.
 Special emphasis given to group and leadership dynamics in the church, as well as diverse community and support groups.